Below you can see a demonstration of creating and cutting mortise and tenon joinery using the tool's design features:

 Circle is one of the most fundamental tools on Origin.
 You can use the circle tool to create circles of arbitrary size, making it a great replacement for a large drill bit or a hole saw.
 When used in concert with the grid tool, the circle tool can make quick work of a line of circles spaced evenly apart.

-To get started with your first circle, switch to the Design mode and tap the Shapes icon.
+To get started with your first circle, switch to the Design mode and tap the Create icon.

 You can create a circle in a number of ways: